yhoiseth/writeitdown-old/README.md

 ## Running tests
 1. Start the server in one terminal: `meteor`
-2. Run the tests in a second terminal: `chimp --chai`
+2. Run the tests in a second terminal: `chimp --chai --ddp=http://localhost:3000`